 Our bone broth recipe is loaded with fresh vegetables and herbs to create a rich and hearty bone broth.
 After just two hours you’re left with a nutrition-packed sipping-friendly broth and/or a great base for any recipe you add it to.
 Here’s a photo of the rosemary, thyme and parsley we add.
 Feel free to add more or less, depending on what you have on hand.

-Some of our favorite soup recipes utilizing bone broth are: Irish Potato Soup, Jambalaya Soup, Pasta e Fagioli, Zuppa Toscana, and Olive Garden Minestrone soup.
+Some of our favorite soup recipes utilizing bone broth are: Sancocho Dominicano, Irish Potato Soup, Jambalaya Soup, Pasta e Fagioli, Zuppa Toscana, and Olive Garden Minestrone soup.
 We also use it to make Instant Pot Kidney Beans and Instant Pot Pinto Beans.